 at 9:00 a.m. in Queen of Peace Church;

 first responders are invited to attend virtually via the

-Wednesday, February 3: Celebrating Our Faculty and Staff
+Thursday, February 3: Celebrating Our Teachers and Staff

 • Teacher Appreciation Day